 - In the first instance you should discuss any concerns you have with your child’s class teacher.
 Your child’s class teacher will take your concerns seriously and as part of normal class work will differentiate the curriculum and make reasonable adjustments to help your child.

-- If your child has not made the expected progress with these adjustments then a meeting will be arranged with yourself, the class teacher and the school’s SENDCO (Mrs Richardson).
+- If your child has not made the expected progress with these adjustments then a meeting will be arranged with yourself, the class teacher and the school’s SENDCO (Mrs Davies).
 Your child will also be involved in some of these discussions in order to involve them fully in their learning.
 Targets and plans to achieve them will be agreed and a date to review the progress made will be set.